shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you can keep yourself from harming others.
 You learn the following Bond Affinity option:

 -   Safe: 0 Spell Points.
 This spell deals 0 damage, if it would deal damage.
+It also costs 5 Spell Points less.
+You may double your spellcasting ability modifier for this spell cast.

-### Nerf
+### Damage Mitigation

 At level 5, you can keep others from doing harm.
-Whenever a creature casts a spell, you may use your reaction to reduce that spell’s damage to 0.
+Whenever a creature casts a spell, you may use your reaction to do one of the following:

+-   Reduce that spell’s damage to 0
+-   Change all damage in that spell to giving temporary hp instead
+-   Change all damage in that spell to healing instead

 Either the creature or the spell must be in your Cast Range.

-### Block
+### Block Slinger

-At level 7, you can prevent harmful effects.
-Whenever a creature casts a spell, you may use your reaction to change all damage in the spell to giving temporary hp instead.
-Either the creature or the spell must be in your Cast Range.
+At level 7, you can prevent more harm per turn.
+If you use your reaction on your Damage Mitigation feature, you have 3 reactions, each of which must be spent on a different option of your Damage Mitigation feature.

+### Fast Reaction Speed

+At level 11, you can swiftly respond to threats.
+Your Block Singer feature now has 4 reactions and your Damage Mitigation feature gains the following option:

+-   Cast a Safe spell

-### Heal
+### Spell Snare

-At level 11, you can undo harm.
-Whenever a creature casts a spell, you may use your reaction to change all damage in the spell to healing instead.
-Either the creature or the spell must be in your Cast Range.
+At level 15, you can take away toys from those who don’t play nicely with them.
+Whenever you use your Damage Mitigation feature on a spell, and that spell deals no damage, that spell’s caster cannot cast that spell again until they finish a long rest.